This blog post was updated on February 6, 2023.

 Selecting the Last Flight of the Day

-As we’ve already mentioned, winter air travel can be unpredictable.
-If you book the last flight of the day, you’re also booking the flight that, if canceled due to weather delays, will leave you out of luck until the morning.
+Again, winter air travel can be unpredictable.
+If you book the last flight of the day and it gets canceled, you’re out of luck until at least the next morning.
 Try to book a morning flight whenever possible.
 These flights are generally on time as the travel day has just begun.
-Also, if your morning flight does get canceled due to bad weather, you stand a better chance of finding other cheap domestic flights that same day.
+Also, if your morning flight does get canceled due to bad weather, you stand a better chance of finding other flights for that same day.

 The holidays can leave us running to the airport in a tizzy.
 You forget items you need to pack and even neglect your beloved devices.
 A cell phone that hasn’t been charged before you leave home can leave you searching for the last lone plug in the airport.
 With delays a frequent reality of winter air travel, you don’t want to be stuck in the terminal without juice, so charge up your devices before you head to the airport.
 If you don’t have the time, at least book a seat on a plane with a power outlet so that you can charge your devices onboard your flight.